jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 Now we have a device and we will use waylay to get signal measurements of this devices.
  You can learn more about [Measurement API](http://www.cumulocity.com/guides/reference/measurements/) by clicking.

-Then connect your waylay account and click 'Your User Name' --> Profile
+Then connect your waylay account and click 'Your User Name' --> Profile on top menu.

 ![Cumulocity Dashboard]({{ site.baseurl }}/assets/images/cumulocity_waylay.png)